Major League Wrestling: Effects of COVID-19

-After AAA vs MLW on March 13, 2020, MLW would take a six-month hiatus due to the COVID-19 pandemic.
-On April 21, MLW announced they had begun digitizing the 2003–2004 tape library, including the complete run of MLW Underground TV.
+After AAA vs MLW on March 13, 2020, MLW took a six-month hiatus due to the COVID-19 pandemic.
+On April 21, MLW announced it had begun digitizing the 2003–2004 tape library, including the complete run of MLW Underground TV.
 On April 30, MLW announced a limited series titled MLW Anthology to air on Bein Sports starting May 16, 2020.
 Following the last episode of Fusion on May 9, 2020, a new digital spinoff series titled Pulp Fusion would launch on MLW's YouTube channel beginning on May 29, 2020.

-On June 9, 2020, MLW reached a new media rights deal to stream their programming on DAZN.
+On June 9, 2020, MLW reached a new media rights deal to stream its programming on DAZN.
 CEO Court Bauer also announced during the same month that reruns of MLW Underground TV would air on Bein Sports throughout the summer.

-In August 2020, MLW announced that Fusion TV tapings will resume in October of that year.
+In August 2020, MLW announced that Fusion TV tapings would resume in October of that year.
 On September 10, it was announced that MLW Fusion would move to Wednesday nights on fubo Sports Network.
 On October 10, it was revealed that Fusion would return on November 18 at 7pm EST and new episodes would also premiere on MLW's YouTube channel on the same night.

 In October 2020, MLW announced a "strategic alliance" with IWA-PR for the "celebration of inter-promotional events, direct support to the events of each of the companies and collaboration in other types of promotions".
 MLW would also began incorporating story elements from the now-defunct Lucha Libre promotion and television drama, Lucha Underground, into an angle involving IWA-PR.
 Talent formally associated with Lucha Underground were brought into MLW as part of the "Azteca Underground" stable.

 In April 2021, MLW announced a television deal with Vice TV.
 A block of MLW programming, including reruns of Fusion, began airing on Saturdays starting May 1.
 The agreement would further expand when it was announced on September 17 that Vice would air MLW Fightland as a television special on October 7.